23 Ideas for Improving Employee Morale in the Workplace

 Slack is also where we give each other virtual high-fives, tell team members we will be out of the office, and communicate weekly priorities (and coordinate important events like Halloween, as shown below), without clogging up inboxes.

 Then, we use Asana for any specific project communications.
 This allows email to be used primarily for all-company and external communication, and any other major topics that need to be circulated.
 This helps cut down the need to constantly check email, knowing you’ll be notified if something important comes across.
 Learn more about how we waste time on email.

 3. Worse than not boosting morale is being a morale extinguisher.
-Publicly recognize employees for hitting their goals or being outstanding employees; if not, you might be on your way to smothering such great behavior.
+Publicly recognize employees or staff for hitting their goals or being outstanding employees; if not, you might be on your way to smothering such great behavior.

 So much of morale is rooted in expectations.
 If an employee does a good job and is a great team member, it’s human nature for them to expect some sort of positive feedback, right?
 So, when it doesn’t happen, think of where that might lead them (hint, a path of negativity).
 The questions of “Why do I work so hard?” start to come into play fast and furious, and it’s not a good thing.

-You’ll find this specific tip of publicly recognizing employees on most lists, which if anything, signifies its importance.
+You’ll find this specific tip of publicly recognizing staff on most lists, which if anything, signifies its importance.
 It almost doesn’t need to be said because it’s not so much a tip as it is a must-have.
 Did you know that when organizations have a strategic recognition program they report a mean employee turnover rate that is 23.4% lower than retention at companies without any recognition program.
 That’s significant.

 How to do it: At Xactly, we use quarterly “All Hands Meetings” as the time to recognize employees who have shown outstanding contribution to the organization.
 While recipients enjoy the accompanying gift card, it’s the recognition in front of peers and executives that leaves a lasting, positive impact and the motivation to do more.